KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/lectures/README.md

 ## Lectures
 In this folder you’ll find links to the **course lecture videos**.
 Watch them in order (Phase 0 → Phase 5).
 Each lecture introduces a phase of the Yacraf that you’ll use for the assignement.
-(All lectures were not recorded at the same point in time and extended and complimentary material has been added over time.
-A red star in the slide deck is indicating where material has been added.)
+All lectures were not recorded at the same point in time and extended and complimentary material has been added over time.
+A red star in the slide deck is indicating where material has been added.
+The folder also includes the PDF course slides and PNG diagrams of the risk calculator framework and threat modeling language for better readability